Corporate travel safety 2022

 Duty of care vs travel risk management

-You’ll need to know how to perform a travel risk assessment, but devising a duty of care plan first will dictate the areas to focus on when carrying out the assessment.
-A duty of care policy should research, document, warn, and train about any possible risks.
+The risk management process is how your company will uphold its duty of care.
+That’s why you need to know how to perform a travel risk assessment.
+Before that, draft a duty of care plan first; it will dictate the areas to focus on when carrying out the assessment.

 How to write a duty of care policy for travel